 Determining the length of perfect thread segments.
-Differential C inversion recovery shows that perfect and defective thread segments are not intimately mixed.
-Simulation of simultaneous relaxation and spin exchange, see Figure S8ab, show that regardless of the intrinsic relaxation times, such a large difference (~2 s) in observed $T{1C}$ is possible only if the perfect thread segment is at least 14 bonds in length.
-Considering that the 90% of defective threads are then ~126 bonds in length, this result is in agreement with the 18- to 30-bond length scale of C spin diffusion along the thread on the second time scale estimated in the preceding paragraph.
-On the other hand, the relatively fast intensity decrease due to spin diffusion out of the perfect thread segment is at most 14 bonds in length.
-C spin diffusion out of the perfect thread segment is at most 14 bonds in length.
-C spin diffusion out of the perfect thread segment is explain most of the gradual decrease of the asymptote in the CODEX decay in Figure 8.
+Differential 13 C inversion recovery shows that perfect and defective thread segments are not intimately mixed.
+Simulation of simultaneous relaxation and spin exchange, see Figure S8a,b, show that regardless of the intrinsic relaxation times, such a large difference (\sim 2 s) in observed T{1C} is possible only if the perfect thread segment is at least 14 bonds in length.
+Considering that the 90% of defective threads are then \sim 126 bonds in length, this result is in agreement with the 18- to 30-bond length scale of 13 C spin diffusion along the thread on the 1-second time scale estimated in the SI.
+On the other hand, the relatively fast intensity decrease due to spin diffusion out of the perfect threads after the zero crossing of the matrix magnetization, see Figure 6, can only be fit if the perfect thread segment is at most 14 bonds in length.
+13 C spin diffusion out of the perfect thread segment also explains most of the gradual decrease of the asymptote in the CODEX decay in Figure 8.
 The simulated time evolutions of the magnetization distributions in all these cases are documented in Figure S8.

-Accordingly, fast H spin diffusion (see Figure S9) also shows that the perfect threads are near defective threads and clearly do not form large crystals.
+Accordingly, fast 1H spin diffusion (see Figure S9) also shows that the perfect threads are near defective threads and clearly do not form large crystals.
 On the other hand, some clustering of perfect threads is likely: even the random probability that one of the six neighbors of a perfect thread is also perfect exceeds 50%.
-The ability of furan-derived nanothread samples to produce sharp quasi-six-fold X-ray diffraction suggests that the alkene portions of threads have geometrical characteristics sufficiently similar to the fully saturated alkyl components that they can pack into a common well-ordered lattice.
+The ability of furan-derived nanothread samples to produce sharp quasi-six-fold X-ray diffraction22 suggests that the alkene portions of threads have geometrical characteristics sufficiently similar to the fully saturated alkyl components that they can pack into a common well-ordered lattice.